thoroc/vscode-extension-autoloadX/docs/prd/5-epic-list.md

        development tasks.
      - As a contributor, I want clear and actionable logs from the action so that I can understand its impact on the project.
+     - As a maintainer, I want the action to check if all tasks in an issue are completed and update the label from "in progress" to "completed" automatically.

    - **Acceptance Criteria:**
      - The GitHub Action for Gemini CLI is integrated into the project.